steqeq/0000/README.md

 For more information on kernel dispatches, see the HSA Platform System Architecture Specification guide at http://www.hsafoundation.com/standards/.

-## AMD ROCm Math and Communications Libraries

-### ROCm Communications Collective Library
+## ROCm Communications Collective Library
 The ROCm Communications Collective Library (RCCL) consists of the following enhancements:
 * Re-enable target 0x803
 * Build time improvements for the HIP-Clang compiler

-### NVIDIA Communications Collective Library Version Compatibility
+## NVIDIA Communications Collective Library Version Compatibility
 AMD RCCL is now compatible with NVIDIA Communications Collective Library (NCCL) v2.6.4 and provides the following features:
 * Network interface improvements with API v3
 * Network topology detection
 * Improved CPU type detection
 * Infiniband adaptive routing support

-## AMD ROCm Deep Learning

-### MIOpen - Optional Kernel Package Installation
+## MIOpen - Optional Kernel Package Installation
 MIOpen provides an optional pre-compiled kernel package to reduce startup latency.

 NOTE: The installation of this package is optional.
 MIOpen will continue to function as expected even if you choose to not install the pre-compiled kernel package.
 This is because MIOpen compiles the kernels on the target machine once the kernel is run.
 However, the compilation step may significantly increase the startup time for different operations.